Vanguard (organization): History

-Mamiya witnessed numerous times that Ravarour was "called the founder of Vanguard by the DJ at the dances and JP and the kids."

 In July, Roberts and Forrester organized major picketing of Compton's Cafeteria.
 On a morning in August, Russo—who headed Vanguard's street queen coalition—ordered coffee at the Doggie Diner.
 When refused service, Russo broke a sugar container.
 For the next five hours, 17 police in riot-gear surrounded Russo, Williams, Ravarour, and others.
 When the police withdrew, Ravarour felt as if new freedom had been won, and the trans community were emboldened.
 That night, when one of the Tenderloin street queens was insulted inside Compton's Cafeteria, the Compton's Cafeteria riot began.

 Vanguard protested several times the following fall, but the last months of 1966 were problematic for the organization.
 Marat's activities as president lessened after his requests for a salary were denied.
 New member Keith St. Clare took over as editor of Vanguard magazine in November.
 Marat withdrew Vanguard from Glide, and Vanguard subsequently fell apart.

 In January 1967, Vanguard was granted non-profit status and its incorporation papers arrived, so Glide attempted to revive the organization.
 However, a few months later, Vanguard magazine stated that Vanguard was dysfunctional and that the magazine no longer represented the defunct organization.
 Russo initially led some members to form the first Gay and Lesbian Center, which lasted until the 1980s.
 The war-on-poverty monies earmarked for Vanguard were used to fund Hospitality House.